Disappearance of Branson Perry: Subsequent developments

 Perry's father died in 2004.
 In June 2009, law enforcement revealed they were completing an excavation of a site in Quitman, Missouri, after receiving a "credible tip" that Perry's remains may have been located there.
 Over a period of two days, excavators dug a 23 ft-deep hole that covered an area of around 20 ft by 40 ft.
 At the time, another local farmer who resided 1.5 mi east of Quitman stated that law enforcement had searched his property several years prior searching for an abandoned well, but the search yielded no results.
 In 2010, Klino offered a $20,000 reward for information leading to her son's whereabouts.

 In February 2011, Klino died after a years-long battle with melanoma.
 Jo Ann Stinnett, Perry's grandmother, said at the time of Klino's death: "Around town, we searched every oil well, every outside toilet.
 We searched everywhere that was possible for us to think that something could be there."
-Monica Caison, the founder of the CUE Center for Missing Persons and a friend of Klino, stated that she and other close friends has "promised her they would continue to look for her son."
+Monica Caison, the founder of the CUE Center for Missing Persons and a friend of Klino, stated that she and other close friends have "promised her they would continue to look for her son."
 In her obituary, it was noted that Klino was "preceded in death" by Perry, and she was buried beside an empty plot for Perry that lists his date of death as April 11, 2001, the same day he disappeared.

 On August 14, 2022, the current Nodaway County Sheriff, Randy Strong, announced a suspect had been identified, but more evidence was needed before an arrest could be made.

+In May 2024, the Nodaway County Sheriff's Office again received a "credible tip" that Perry's remains might be buried beneath a well in Quitman.
+Multiple law enforcement agencies, including the FBI, searched the site, but no new evidence was located.

+In April 2026, on the 25th anniversary of Perry's disappearance, a family member announced a $100,000 reward for information leading to the location of Branson's remains and the successful prosecution of those responsible.